helm/community/hips/hip-00xx-sequencing.md

 ## Backwards compatibility

 Helm will continue to deploy all resources and dependencies at once, as adding the above defined annotations is when the installation behavior would change.
+If a template in a chart defines `helm.sh/depends-on/chart: someChartDependency` annotation, Helm will wait for the subchart to be ready for all resources with default readiness checks.
+This will also apply to subcharts that do not have any sequencing annotations.

 ## Security implications